greghendershott/pdb/README.md

 check-syntax, that could handle the extremely large source file example provided by samth.
 It might mitigate the extreme worst cases
 --- at some cost to the best case times.

+## Other tools

+Of course this could become a package to be used in various other ways.

+We could offer any of:

+- A CLI (e.g. a new `raco` tool).

+- A stable API for Racket programs.

+- An equivalent API via HTTP.